About Depositions | Deposition Interpreters

-A deposition (or Examination Before Trial [EBT]), usually held before a trial begins, is part of the litigation process for both Civil and Criminal Cases in the United States and Canada and their respective legal systems.
-It is an out-of-court testimony given by a witness (aka. a deponent) who answers questions put forward by attorneys to gather information in preparation for the trial as part of the discovery process.
-Although depositions fall into the category “hearsay” (a statement which cannot be used as evidence, offered to prove the truth of whatever it asserts), there are some circumstances where what is said at a deposition may be admissible at trial.
-These include when a witness is unavailable for trial, in which case their statement at a deposition is read onto the record, and when a witness directly contradicts the information given at the deposition during the trial, in which case the deposition statement can be used to refresh the witness’s memory.
+A deposition (or Examination Before Trial [EBT]), usually held before a trial begins, is part of the litigation process.
+This is for both Civil and Criminal Cases in the United States and Canada and their respective legal systems.
+It is an out-of-court testimony by a witness (aka. a deponent).
+S/he answers questions put forward by attorneys to gather information in preparation for the trial as part of the discovery process.

-About Depositions – Deposition Interpreters: The court is not involved in a deposition, and it takes place out of a courtroom.
-The only parties present are the deponent, attorneys, someone to administer oaths and possibly a stenographer/court reporter (although many depositions are now recorded electronically) and/or an interpreter if the witness’s first language is not English, and often even if the witness speaks English to a good standard but not fluently, to avoid any confusion.
+About Depositions – Deposition Interpreters: It often takes place outside of a courtroom.
+The only parties present are the deponent, attorneys, someone to administer oaths and possibly a stenographer/court reporter (although they record many depositions electronically) and/or an interpreter if the witness’s first language is not English, and often even if the witness speaks English to a good standard but not fluently, to avoid any confusion.

 Recently, the number of non-English speaking witnesses has increased rapidly, which means interpreters are in much demand for this vital part of the legal process.
-Given the vital importance of depositions, interpreters used in depositions must be experienced and professional and adhere to judicial protocol; the actions of the interpreters often decide the outcome of the trial.
+Considering the vital importance of depositions, interpreters in deposition must be professional and adhere to judicial protocol; the actions of the interpreters often decide the outcome of the trial.

-It must be remembered that deposition interpretation will increase the length of the proceedings significantly.
-To avoid any further delays, it is best to opt for interpreters with extensive experience in depositions and, if the case is regarding highly technical/specialist areas, one with relevant expertise in the field.
+The deposition interpretation sometimes increases the length of the proceedings.
+To avoid delays, it is best to opt for interpreters with extensive experience in depositions and, if the case is regarding highly technical/specialist areas, one with relevant expertise in the field.
 TJC can offer this service.

 Also, take note that in some languages, English phrases/words do not have a direct equivalent, and an interpreter may need longer than you expect to convey the exact meaning of a phrase.
 In Russian, the word “deposition” itself requires four words to convey.
 Similarly, the use of double negatives, common in legal argot, can be highly confusing for Japanese speakers (in whose language this construction does not exist) and may take time to process and understand for both the deponent and interpreter.

 It is essential for legal professionals to remember that it is not only verbal communication that may need interpreting.
 Non-verbal communication can also vary dramatically from culture to culture.
-Things like silence (to process the question and answer accurately – a common trait in some cultures), avoiding eye contact (often a sign of respect), and facial expressions can cause confusion and possible misunderstandings for American attorneys if cultural discrepancies and their varying significations are not taken into account.
+Things like silence (to process the question and answer accurately – a common trait in some cultures), avoiding eye contact (often a sign of respect), and facial expressions can cause confusion and possible misunderstandings for American attorneys.

 Deposition Interpreters: